nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## <a name="faq"></a>4.
 FAQ (Joe)

 **Q**: Do I need to save my data manually?<br>
-**A**: ForgetfulNUS glossary data and scores data is automatically saved in the hard disk upon exiting.
+**A**: ForgetfulNUS glossary and scores data is automatically saved in the hard disk upon exiting.
 There is no need to save manually.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: